morwy/nidibot/README.md

 * Easy setup - install ready-made nidibot package from PyPI and call `initalize_folder()`.
 * Simple configuration - everything is located in `bot_configufation.json` file in bot folder.

+### Limitations

+* Telegram bot does not support automatic notification about game server status changes.
+* There can be only one Telegram bot at the time.
+There is currently unresolved issue with running Telegram bot in thread.

 ### Commands

 nidibot supports following commands: